Keyboard shortcuts

 Wall Modes

-There are two special game modes that are defined by the game administrator (the user that creates the game) and cannot be changed once the game is Started.
+There are two special game modes that are defined by the game administrator (the user that creates the game) and cannot be changed once the game is Active.

 Masked Walls